-SimCapture Pro: Location based recording
+SimCapture Enterprise, Enterprise with Exam System and Pro: Location based recording

 Learn how to capture sound in any environment with location-based recording techniques.